Japanese Knotweed Legislation

 A variety of laws have been put in place to regulate Japanese knotweed growth in the UK.
-A brief summary of the pertinent legal mechanisms are outlined in the following video, which was produced by Groundsure to support their innovative remote sensing technology.
+A brief summary of the pertinent legal mechanisms are outlined in the following video.

 Allowing Japanese knotweed to escape from your land could attract third party litigation action and/or civil proceedings against you.
 If you allow knotweed to spread onto an adjacent property an order could be served under nuisance legislation.
 Not taking appropriate measures to remove Japanese knotweed could easily result in spreading knotweed and therefore breaking the law.

 Civil litigation is by far the most active area of law in terms of action taken against people who allow knotweed to cause problems for others.
 In comparison with other legislation, the fines and costs associated with litigation are often much greater.

 At Phlorum we have significant experience in providing Japanese knotweed expert witness services in legal cases involving knotweed.
 This includes attendance at court, the Lands Tribunal and at Public Inquiries.
 We also have a partnership with a specialist practice in this area to assist in clients recovering treatments costs in Japanese Knotweed legal cases.

 Anti Social Behaviour Law